• Skip to main content

 The West Fork Road is one of the most popular scenic drives in the area, as it winds its way along the West Fork of the Bitterroot River on its way to Painted Rocks Reservoir.

-While we choose to avoid wading too deep into the debate about development in the Bitterroot Valley, it seems obvious that ongoing growth is an ongoing threat to the Bitterroot River.
+While we choose to avoid wading too deep into the debate about development in the Bitterroot Valley, it seems obvious that ongoing growth will be an ongoing threat to the Bitterroot River.

 Many of the river’s tributaries are chronically dewatered due to irrigation use, and many of them become completely dry during irrigation season.